bramsmulders/bramsmulders.com/src/index.md

 Find out more about [what I do](awesome/#heading-experience), my [background and experience](/awesome), the [tools I use](/using) or [my articles](#articles).

 Interested in working with me?
-I will be <a href="/available" class="c-button  c-button--inline">available in Q3 2021</a> for new projects, performance audits and consultancy.
+I will be <a href="/available" class="c-button  c-button--inline">available from Q1 2022</a> for new projects, performance audits and consultancy.